marufke1/Linux-DEVOPS-Commands/README.md

   them if we delete the main file then harlink file still remains to acces it but softlink file will be deleted even cant be accessible anymore.
 - CUT =  Provides the small portion of the content from the file ex - (cut -b 1-3 linuxfile.txt)
-- TEE
+- TEE = Allows to print any output in the terminal and also can create a file and store the output inside of the file as well. ex- (echo "Hello World!" | tee linuxfile.txt)
-- SORT
+- SORT = Allows to sort the content of the file based on the alphabet.
-- DIFF
+- DIFF = Difference between of multiple files.
-- DF-H
+- DF-H = Disk usuage commands allowss to show the information about the system disk like- used, available, etc
-- FREE
+- FREE = Provides the information about the memory for the system like - free, used, available etc.
-- NOHUP
+- NOHUP =
-- VMSTAT
+- VMSTAT = Provides in info about virtual machine memory
 - WHICH
 - UPTIME
 - UNAME
 - ID
-- SHUTDOWN
+- SHUTDOWN = Terminate the machine.
-- YUM/APT = INSTALL ANY PACKAGES ON THE MACHINE
+- YUM/APT =  Updating the machine and installing the packages for the machine ex- (yum install update -y | yum install git -y)
-- USERADD
+- USERADD =  Create a newuser ex- useradd x.
-- PASSWD
+- PASSWD =   Create a passwrod for the user.
-- SU USER = SWITCH ONE USER TO ANOTHER USER
+- SU USER =  Switch between of the users.
-- GROUPADD
+- GROUPADD = Create gorup ex- groupadd devops
-- USER DELETE / GROUP DELETE
+- USER DELETE / GROUP DELETE = Delete user and groups.
-- CHMOD
+- CHMOD = Allows to change the permission for the file and directoreies.
+There are 3 levels of permission on user, group and others.
+It contains read = 4 , write =2, and excute level permission =1 for the file and directories. ex- chmod 777 linuxfile.text means this file has read, write, and execute permission for user group and others level.
-- CHOWN
+- CHOWN = Change the user ownership for the file and directories.
-- CGGRP
+- CGGRP = Change the group permission for the file and directories.
-- TAR
+- TAR =  Compress multiple files together ex- (tar - cvzf devops.tar.gz devops | ex- extract- tar -xvzf devops.tar.gz devops)
 - AWK
 - SED
 - GREP